ttoommxx/pyleManager/README.md

 ## compatibility

 For the moment, pynput supports X11 and Windows.
 Linux Wayland won't work, so you can run the script through xterm (Xwayland).

+## to do

+- add option to open files, for example via xdg-open (see windows for similar), nano etc, or save the path locally